Associate in Applied Science (A.A.S.)

 Program Learning Outcomes

-Upon completion of this degree program, students will be able to:
+Upon completion of this degree program, students:

 Salary: According to the Occupational Outlook Handbook, the median annual wage for mechanical engineering technicians was $51,980 in May 2012.

-* This is a sampling of some of the four-year colleges and universities to which our students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.
+* This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
+Please consult your advisor or the Educational Planning and Career Services Office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.